rgomide/react-native-web-lessons/04-building-reusable-components/README.md

 We are trying to use best practices to reuse the same block of code as components.

-This repo will sove the problem bellow.
+This repo will sove the problem below.
 We have a component called that shows an image and a title.

 ![](../assets/2022-09-29-13-44-00.png)